Number of ICE detainees testing positive for the coronavirus rises as advocates say agency needs robust vaccination program

 Individual immigration detention centers in Texas, Georgia and Louisiana each had more positive cases this week than the entire BOP, which holds nearly 130,000 people for criminal offenses and initially was hit hard by the pandemic.
 ICE is detaining 22,000 immigrants for civil deportation proceedings.

-The disparity is emerging as the Biden administration is pushing to vaccinate everyone in the United States — including unauthorized immigrants — and the Department of Homeland Security has said it would not reduce ICE’s funding in the Biden administration’s fiscal 2022 budget, which is set for release Friday.
+The disparity is emerging as the Biden administration is pushing to vaccinate everyone in the United States — including unauthorized immigrants — and the Department of Homeland Security has said it would not reduce ICE’s funding request in the Biden administration’s fiscal 2022 budget proposal, which was released Friday.

-ICE spokeswoman Paige Hughes said DHS’s chief medical officer is “rapidly working on scaling our own internal capability to vaccinate detainees in our care across the country.”
+ICE spokeswoman Paige Hughes said the department’s chief medical officer is “rapidly working on scaling our own internal capability to vaccinate detainees in our care across the country.”

-DHS Secretary Alejandro Mayorkas told members of Congress at a hearing this week that he spoke with the medical officer about the issue.
+Homeland Security Secretary Alejandro Mayorkas told members of Congress at a hearing this week that he spoke with the medical officer about the issue.

 “That is something that we are looking at very carefully, congresswoman,” he said in response to questions from Rep. Lauren Underwood (D-Ill.) about vaccinating as many detainees as possible.